LABSS/PyPROTON-OC/README.md

 # PROTON-OC

-Simulation of recruitment to terrorism
+PROTON-OC is an agent-based model that explores the dynamics and processes that lead to recruitment into organized crime.
+The simulator investigates a wide variety of factors in the individual sphere and focuses on the social relationships between agents.
+Detailed information on the theoretical background, model development process, and model functioning available [here](./D5.1-PROTON-Simulator-Report.pdf).

-Developed by LABSS-CNR for the PROTON project, https://www.projectproton.eu/
+The simulation is developed by LABSS-CNR for the PROTON project, https://www.projectproton.eu/

-## Get started:
+## Get started

-proton-oc requires python  >= 3.8, we suggest to use a virtual environment for installation.
+proton-oc requires python  >= 3.8, we recommend to use a virtual environment

 ```
 pip install protonoc